Understanding Recurrent Neural Architectures by Analyzing and Synthesizing Long Distance Dependencies in Benchmark Sequential Datasets: Computing Dependency Decay Curves of Artificial Datasets

-Natural datasets present little to no control over the factors the affect LDDs.
-This, limits our ability to understand LDDs in more detail.
-SP\emph{k} languages exhibit some types of LDDs occurring in natural datasets.
-Moreover, by modifying the SP\emph{k} grammar we can control the LDD characteristics within a dataset generated by the grammar.
-To understand and validate the interaction between an SP\emph{k} grammar and the characteristics of the data it generates we used a number of SP\emph{k} grammars to generate datasets and analysed the properties of these datasets.

-We used SP\emph{2}, SP\emph{4} and SP\emph{16} grammars to generate these datasets.
-Using grammars with $k= \{2, 4, 16 \}$, enabled us to generate datasets with different dependency structures ($2, 4$ and $16$) and, hence, to analyze the impact of dependency structure on LDD characteristics.

-In-order to analyse the impact of vocabulary size on LDD characteristics, we generated SP\emph{2} grammars where $\Sigma_1 = \{ a,b,c,d \}$ (size of vocabulary = $4$) and $\Sigma_2 = \{ a,b,c,d,....,x,y,z \}$ (size of vocabulary = $26$).
+In-order to analyse the impact of vocabulary size on dependency decay curves, we generated SP\emph{2} grammars where $\Sigma_1 = \{ a,b,c,d \}$ (size of vocabulary = $4$) and $\Sigma_2 = \{ a,b,c,d,....,x,y,z \}$ (size of vocabulary = $26$).
 We generated strings of maximum length of $20, 100, 200$ and $500$ using SP\emph{2} grammar.
 As explained in Example~\ref{LDDLength}, by increasing the length of the generated strings, the distance between dependent elements is also increased, resulting in longer LDDs.
 We can then simulate LDD lengths as $20, 100, 200$ and $500$.
 We also choose two sets of forbidden strings for SP\emph{2} grammar, \{$ab, bc$\} and \{$ab, bc, cd, dc$\}.
-We also generate two sizes of the same SP\emph{2} grammar to study the impact of the size of the data on the LDD characteristics, where one dataset was twice the size of the other.
+We also generate two sizes of the same SP\emph{2} grammar to study the impact of the size of the data on the dependency decay curves, where one dataset was twice the size of the other.
 The datasets were generated using \emph{foma} \cite{hulden2009} and \emph{python} \cite{Mahalunkar2018}.
-Figure \ref{fig:spk} shows plots of the LDD characteristics of these datasets.
+Fig.~\ref{fig:spk} shows plots of the dependency decay curves of these datasets.